ma526/video-game-market-research/README.md

 Every row (observation) in the dataset represents a video game and the columns (features) are:

 ● Name - The game's name

 ● Platform - Platform of the game's release (i.e. PC,PS4, etc.)

 ● Genre - Genre of the game

 ● Publisher - Publisher of the game

-● NA_Sales - units sold in North America (in millions) ● EU_Sales - units sold in Europe (in millions)
+● NA_Sales - units sold in North America (in millions)

+● EU_Sales - units sold in Europe (in millions)

 ● JP_Sales - units sold in Japan (in millions)

-● Other_Sales - units sold in the rest of the world (in millions) ● Global_Sales - Total units sold worldwide (in millions).
+● Other_Sales - units sold in the rest of the world (in millions)

+● Global_Sales - Total units sold worldwide (in millions)

 ● Release_Date - The game's release date.